Forward from the Author

 It's high time I fixed the holes in my heart.

-How easy you left when I didn't know how.
+How easily you left when I didn't know how.

 This time I'll play the vanishing part.